-1 Digital technology and online components are developmentally appropriate for the grade level and align with the scope and approach to science knowledge and skills progression. Υ level and align with the scope and approach to science knowledge and skills progression.
-2 Materials provide teacher guidance for the use of embedded technology to support and Υ 2 enhance student learning.
-2 Materials are available to parents and caregivers to support student engagement with digital Υ 3 technology and online components.
+1 Digital technology and online components are developmentally appropriate for the grade level and align with the scope and approach to science knowledge and skills progression.
+Y 2 Materials provide teacher guidance for the use of embedded technology to support and enhance student learning.
+Y 3 Materials are available to parents and caregivers to support student engagement with digital technology and online components.
+Y